Mary Kelly

 a gift?
 I stand among the murmuration of a city.
 An iridescent bumper sticker said live

-.
+in the moment.
 So I do.

 Mary Kelly is an Aotearoa-born poet currently residing in Vancouver, Canada.
 She is a graduate of The Writer’s Studio, and is the Poetry and Prose Editor for SAD Magazine in Vancouver.
 Her work is featured and forthcoming in takahē, Ensemble, Canadian Literature Journal, The Kingfisher, Poetry Aotearoa Yearbook, and elsewhere.